-Climate change not only increases rates of disabilities, it also disproportionately impacts people with disabilities.
+Climate change not only increases disability prevalence, it also disproportionately impacts people with disabilities.
 With an estimated 1.3 billion people with disabilities (16% of the global population) in the world, it is important for climate change planning to include them.
 The challenges people with disabilities experience due to climate change include increased food insecurity, exposure to disease, lack of clean water, vulnerability in natural disasters, and lack of political engagement.
-The impact of climate change is even more severe for people living in low-income countries, where 80% of people with disabilities live. ^{2,3}
+The impact of climate change is even more severe in low-income countries, where 80% of people with disabilities live.^{2,3}